Skip to content

 Lazarus Group

 The North Korean Lazarus Group used ene.sys (an ENE Technology hardware monitoring driver) to disable Windows security features including Microsoft Defender and other endpoint protection products.
 The driver was deployed through social engineering campaigns disguised as fake job offers targeting cryptocurrency exchanges and aerospace companies.
-Once loaded, the vulnerable driver provided physical memory access used to patch kernel security callbacks.
+Once loaded, the vulnerable driver provided physical memory access used to locate and zero out kernel notification callbacks registered by security products, effectively blinding endpoint detection.

 BlackByte Ransomware

 BlackByte operators used RTCore64.sys (MSI Afterburner's kernel-mode component) to disable EDR products before deploying their ransomware payload.
-The attack specifically targeted kernel notification callbacks registered by security products, zeroing them out to blind endpoint detection.
+The attack specifically targeted kernel notification callbacks registered by security products, finding them in memory through known kernel structure offsets and zeroing them out.
 This was part of a double-extortion scheme combining data theft with file encryption.

 Cuba Ransomware

 The Cuba ransomware group deployed a custom BYOVD variant using ApcHelper.sys, combined with the BIRDDOG backdoor for initial access.
-This campaign demonstrated that threat actors are willing to invest in finding or commissioning new vulnerable drivers rather than relying solely on publicly known ones.
+This campaign demonstrated that threat actors invest in finding or commissioning new vulnerable drivers rather than relying solely on publicly known ones, because custom drivers are less likely to be blocklisted.

 Detection Strategies

-• Hash-based blocking -- Block known vulnerable driver file hashes using WDAC (Windows Defender Application Control) or AppLocker policies
+Hash-based blocking is the most direct approach.
+Block known vulnerable driver file hashes using WDAC (Windows Defender Application Control) or AppLocker policies.
+The LOLDrivers project provides SHA256 hashes for every cataloged driver.

-• Microsoft Recommended Driver Block Rules -- Regularly updated WDAC policy rules for enterprise deployment
+Microsoft Recommended Driver Block Rules provide regularly updated WDAC policy rules for enterprise deployment, offering broader coverage than the default blocklist.

-• Certificate-based rules -- Block drivers signed by specific certificates known to have vulnerable drivers in their portfolio
+Certificate-based rules block all drivers signed by specific certificates known to have vulnerable drivers in their portfolio, providing coverage against both known and undiscovered vulnerable driver versions from the same vendor.

 BYOVD Exploitation Frameworks

-• KDU (Kernel Driver Utility) — hfiref0x's framework that integrates dozens of vulnerable drivers as exploitation providers.
-Supports DSE bypass, arbitrary kernel R/W, and shellcode execution.
+KDU (Kernel Driver Utility) integrates dozens of vulnerable drivers as exploitation providers, supporting DSE bypass, arbitrary kernel R/W, and shellcode execution.
+See KDU Provider Compatibility for our analysis of which LOLDrivers could serve as KDU providers.

 LOLDrivers Integration